Roboteurs/printabots/arty_bot/assembly/README.md

 ![](images/step8.png)
 This step is the simplest and most rewarding!
 Install the arm assembly you just made onto the servo inside the carriage.
 Make sure the servo was turned to zero before screwing into place.
 Now your robot is fully assembled.
 Great Work!
 Time to program it.

-### Finsihed Art Bot ###
+## Finished Arty Bot ##
 ![](images/fin.png)

-## Trouble Shooting ##
+> **Trouble Shooting:**
-- Check that all servo are turned to the zero position before assembling any robot
+>- Check that all servo are turned to the zero position before assembling any robot
-- If your 3D printer is over extruding the parts may not fit together well.
+>- If your 3D printer is over extruding the parts may not fit together well.
 You can file off extra material to make things fit.
 Or just be creative!
-- If your parts broke when you where assembling try printing with a higher density
+>- If your parts broke when you where assembling try printing with a higher density